-Overall ratings for tenure-track faculty are determined by combining the ratings for research, teaching, and service, giving approximately 40% weight to research and teaching and ~20% to service (40-40-20).
-These weightings serve as the default values unless a faculty member has requested and received a different weighting scheme.
-Different weightings are applied to instructors consistent with their professional responsibilities and associated workloads.
-Ratings for research assistants and associates and officers of administration are determined using the criteria above.
-The department head may adjust the final rating somewhat on the basis of additional factors that the ad-hoc committee may not have access to.
+Overall ratings for tenure-track faculty are determined by combining the individual ratings for research, teaching, and service, giving approximately 40% weight to research and teaching and ~20% to service (40-40-20).
+These weightings serve as the default values unless a faculty member has requested another weighting scheme.
+Different weightings are applied to Instructors, with roughly 66% applied to teaching and teaching-related scholarship and 34 % to service and related activities (unless an instructor member has requested a different ratio).
+Ratings for officers of research and officers of administration are determined using the criteria above.